 The McMaster Alignment Diffractometer (MAD) is a general purpose triple-axis instrument that can be used to measure large angle neutron diffraction from samples in single crystal, polycrystalline, and powder form.
 It is primarily used for sample alignment and the evaluation of crystal quality.
 However, more advanced characterization measurements (determination of crystal structure, studies of phase transitions, inelastic neutron scattering) may be available upon request.

 The McMaster Small Angle Neutron Scattering beamline (MacSANS) is a state-of-the-art instrument that will be used to measure neutron diffraction in the small angle regime (< 4 degrees).
 This low angle scattering provides detailed information about the nanoscale structure of materials, for lengthscales ranging from ~0.5 to 125 nm.
 MacSANS will be used to study a broad range of nanostructured materials, including polymers, biological membranes, metals and alloys, exotic magnets, and high temperature superconductors.
-This instrument is currently under construction, but is scheduled to begin commissioning experiments in the spring of 2019.
+This instrument is currently under construction.